DrogonBot/drogonbot-trading/README.md

      then select one (name).
 For example: docker-node-mongo.
 Then run:

      ```
-     docker exec -it docker-node-mongo /bin/bash
+     docker exec -it docker-node-mongo sh
      ```

-## Mongo Admin

-- Access http://localhost:3002 to manage your mongodb database.
-On production its on mongo-admin.empregourgente.com